Cloth Diapering - Washing 101

 Prepping Cloth Diapers and Inserts Before Use

 Wondering if you need to prep cloth diapers and inserts?
 This is an initial step that should be taken to rinse away any natural oils found on fabrics.
 Prepping cloth diapers and inserts also opens up fibres to ensure adequate absorbency.
 Cloth diaper and insert prep is a simple step that involves running your new diapers and inserts through 3 or 4 regular wash cycles.
 (Follow our Wash Routine Steps below).
 There is no need to dry in between washes.
 When prepping cloth diapers and inserts, feel free to throw them in with other household laundry to conserve water and save time.
 Run your diapers and inserts through a final rinse to ensure that all detergent has been washed away.
-Allow diapers and inserts to fully air dry or tumble dry on a low heat or delicate dryer setting.
+Allow diapers and inserts to fully air dry or tumble dry on a low/medium heat or delicate dryer setting.
 And there you have it - cloth diaper prep complete!

 Cleaning Cloth Diapers – Our Recommended Wash Routine

 Washing cloth diapers is not as much of a chore as you might think – just follow these simple guidelines.

 Start by flushing any solids in the toilet and run your diapers and inserts through a cold water rinse cycle.
 There is no need to use detergent during this step – this initial rinse helps to remove any remaining solid waste, flushes away urine, and is a helpful step before a thorough washing.